 Body Dysmorphic Disorder

 A common misconception about BDD is that it’s about vanity.
-Although some of the thoughts expressed by people with BDD might be interpreted this way, the foundation of the disorder is about how this defect impacts the person’s entire being.
-It’s beyond a standard of beauty or a general sense of attractiveness, and hits a core belief of being worthless, unlikeable, or a failure due to the perceived physical flaw.
+Although some of the thoughts expressed by people with BDD might be misinterpreted this way, BDD is actually a brain-based disorder that involves abnormalities in visual perception – in how the brain actually sees things.
+It’s not just about beauty.
+BDD involves difficult-to-control obsessions and compulsive behaviors that are distressing and/or impairing, and it involves core beliefs of being worthless, unlikeable, or a failure due to the perceived physical flaws.

 Common Obsessions in BDD

-The delusional nature of BDD is most evident in the obsessions that people have.
-Their focus is on one or more body parts and how they don’t look how the person believes they should, or what’s considered normal.
-Although BDD can affect any body part, some of the most common focuses are on the nose, chin, lips, chest, genitals, and legs.
+People with BDD focus on one or more body parts and the belief that they don’t look normal.
+Although BDD can affect any body part, some of the most common areas of concern are the skin, hair, nose, chin, lips, chest, and legs.
 The concerns can be related to shape, size, color, position, symmetry, etc.

 Common Compulsions in BDD